microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessPackageCustomWorkflowExtensions.md

 doc_type: resourcePageType
 ---

-# accessPackageAssignmentRequestWorkflowExtension resource type
+# accessPackageCustomWorkflowExtension resource type

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Defines the attributes of a logic app, which can be called at various stages of an access package request cycle.
 You can integrate logic apps with entitlement management to broaden your governance workflows beyond the core entitlement management use cases.

-The following use cases can be integrated with logic apps using this workflow:
+The following use cases can be integrated with logic apps using [access package assignment request](accesspackageassignmentrequest.md) workflow:
 - When an [access package is requested](accesspackageassignmentrequest.md)
 - When an [access package request is granted](accesspackageassignmentrequest.md)
 - When an [access package request is approved](accesspackageassignmentrequest.md)